Go2SchooI/Go2SchooI.github.io/_posts/2023-11-22-Paper-Read-2-Instantaneous Kinematics.md

 \exists \dot{q}, J \dot{q}=0
 $$

 We know that if A is a square matrix, then a sufficient condition for Ax=0 to have non-zero solutions is that A is a singular matrix - that is, if there are **no redundant degrees of freedom**, the case of a manipulator whose joints move and whose end effector doesn't move can only occur when it is **in singularity**.
-However, if A is a fat matrix, then Ax=0 must have an infinite number of non-zero solutions, and the space of these solutions is called the nullspace.
+However, if A is a fat matrix, then Ax=0 must have an infinite number of non-zero solutions, and the space of these solutions is called the **null space**.

 To mention briefly: for a robot with redundant degrees of freedom, suppose you want to control the end effector to move to a certain position, but also make sure that its elbow does not hit an obstacle during the process, then you can always find a set of solutions in nullspace to meet your requirements: avoid obstacles without changing the trajectory of the end effector.
 Such a method is called null space control.